Luckich000/luckycfg/README.md

 13) After that, you should see a message in the chat about the successful installation.
 14) By pressing f11, you can see all the binds.
 > [!NOTE]
-> You can customize the binds in the start.txt file
+> You can customize the binds in the start.txt file.
+After making changes to the file, write exec start in the console to apply the changes.

 Have a good game!